CC-VPSTO: Chance-Constrained Via-Point-Based Stochastic Trajectory Optimisation for Online Robot Motion Planning under Uncertainty: Discussion and Future Work

 \section{Discussion and Future Work}

 Our experiments show that CC-VPSTO is able to generate task-efficient motions while consistently bounding the probability of constraint violation, \eg collision with stochastic obstacles.
-While it is typically more challenging to deal with safety constraints over entire trajectories (as opposed to constraints per time step), our Monte--Carlo formulation allows us to do this in a straightforward way by simulating trajectories of the obstacles and the robot then checking for collisions between them at any time over a given horizon.
+While it is typically more challenging to deal with chance constraints over entire trajectories (as opposed to constraints per time step), our SAA formulation allows us to do this in a straightforward way by simulating trajectories of the obstacles and the robot then checking for collisions between them at any time over a given horizon.
 This is made possible by the flexibility of our approach which makes no assumption on the distribution of the uncertainty, but only requires sampling access to it.
 Hence, this can also be a joint distribution across all sources of uncertainty, \eg several obstacles.
-Yet, note that this will not capture possible interactions during the execution, as the robot could possibly even influence these uncertainties, \eg humans moving away from the robot if the robot comes their way.